samdejong86/CAEN-v1730-DAQ/README.md

 	                             Valid options are 0-7
 	  -o FILE, --outfile FILE    Save waveform to FILE
-	  -r RECLEN, --reclen RECLEN Set number of samples recorded to RECLEN -a BASEADDRESS, --baseaddress BASEADDRESS
+	  -r RECLEN, --reclen RECLEN Set number of samples recorded to RECLEN -n NUM, --saveInterval     After NUM events, save a temporary file.
+                        	     At the end of the run, these will be merged -a BASEADDRESS, --baseaddress BASEADDRESS
 	                             Set digitizer base address to BASEADDRESS
 	  -d DURATION, --duration DURATION